-Trusted and accessible corporate attorneys to provide advice and counsel on day-to-day business matters is not a resource reserved solely for large corporations.
-The Machin Law Firm, LLC works with businesses as outside General Corporate Counsel to provide clients the legal resources they need, when they need it.
+Trusted and accessible business lawyers to provide advice and counsel on day-to-day business matters is not a resource reserved solely for large corporations.
+The Machin Law Firm, LLC in Rockville and Frederick, works with businesses as outside General Corporate Counsel to provide clients the legal resources they need, when they need it.
 From a simple phone call to discuss a potential idea, to more in depth legal work like acquiring another business, we can provide you the counsel to help move your business forward.

 We have experience working with, and advising officers and boards of directors as general business counsel.
 Typically, our Outside General Corporate Counsel service is either on an hourly basis or a flat fee, and includes the following types of work:

 Lending and financing